#show option;;

 val path : unit -> string list = <fun>

-Here is the same function, using Option.fold:
+Here is the same function, using the standard library's Option.fold:

 # let path () =